 EDAW is a collective effort, from coast-to-coast-to-coast.
 Organizations around the country are set to host local events, light notable landmarks in the colour purple, and engage in public education campaigns.

-For individuals seeking help and treatment options, the NEDIC helpline and instant chat is staffed Monday to Thursday 9am to 9pm and Friday 9 am to 5 pm EST. Call toll-free at 1-866-633-4220, or 416-340-4156 in Toronto.
-You can also reach out to our local partners across the country below for more information and support.
+For individuals seeking help and treatment options, the NEDIC helpline and instant chat is staffed Monday to Thursday, 9:00am to 9:00pm and Friday, 9:00am to 5:00pm EST. Call toll-free at 1-866-633-4220, or 416-340-4156 in Toronto.

 This work would not be possible without the support of our partners around the country.
 Please visit their websites to find more information and local support:

-Family Services British Columbia
+Family Services British Columbia - British Columbia

-Kelty Mental Health Resource Centre
+Kelty Mental Health Resource Centre - British Columbia

-Silver Linings Foundation
+Silver Linings Foundation - Alberta

-Women’s Health Clinic (Manitoba)
+Women’s Health Clinic - Manitoba